php-ru/symfony-docs-ru/reference/constraints/PositiveOrZero.rst

 PositiveOrZero
 ==============

-.. versionadded:: 4.3

-    The ``PositiveOrZero`` constraint was introduced in Symfony 4.3.

 Validates that a value is a positive number or equal to zero.
 If you don't want to allow zero as value, use :doc:`/reference/constraints/Positive` instead.